Coal liquefaction: Methods

-Specific liquefaction technologies generally fall into two categories: direct (DCL) and indirect liquefaction (ICL) processes.
+Specific liquefaction technologies generally fall into two categories: direct liquefaction (DCL) and indirect liquefaction (ICL) processes.
 Direct processes are based on approaches such as carbonization, pyrolysis, and hydrogenation.

 Indirect liquefaction processes generally involve gasification of coal to a mixture of carbon monoxide and hydrogen, often known as synthesis gas or simply syngas.
 Using the Fischer–Tropsch process syngas is converted into liquid hydrocarbons.

 In contrast, direct liquefaction processes convert coal into liquids directly without having to rely on intermediate steps by breaking down the organic structure of coal with application of hydrogen-donor solvent, often at high pressures and temperatures.
 Since liquid hydrocarbons generally have a higher hydrogen-carbon molar ratio than coals, either hydrogenation or carbon-rejection processes must be employed in both ICL and DCL technologies.

 At industrial scales (i.e. thousands of barrels/day) a coal liquefaction plant typically requires multibillion-dollar capital investments.

 Pyrolysis and carbonization processes

 A number of carbonization processes exist.
 The carbonization conversion typically occurs through pyrolysis or destructive distillation.
 It produces condensable coal tar, oil and water vapor, non-condensable synthetic gas, and a solid residue - char.

 One typical example of carbonization is the Karrick process.
 In this low-temperature carbonization process, coal is heated at 680 °F to 1380 °F in the absence of air.
 These temperatures optimize the production of coal tars richer in lighter hydrocarbons than normal coal tar.
 However, any produced liquids are mostly a by-product and the main product is semi-coke - a solid and smokeless fuel.

 The COED Process, developed by FMC Corporation, uses a fluidized bed for processing, in combination with increasing temperature, through four stages of pyrolysis.
 Heat is transferred by hot gases produced by combustion of part of the produced char.
 A modification of this process, the COGAS Process, involves the addition of gasification of char.
 The TOSCOAL Process, an analogue to the TOSCO II oil shale retorting process and Lurgi–Ruhrgas process, which is also used for the shale oil extraction, uses hot recycled solids for the heat transfer.

 Liquid yields of pyrolysis and the Karrick process are generally considered too low for practical use for synthetic liquid fuel production.
 The resulting coal tars and oils from pyrolysis generally require further treatment before they can be usable as motor fuels; they are processed by hydrotreating to remove sulfur and nitrogen species, after which they are finally processed into liquid fuels.

 In summary, the economic viability of this technology is questionable.